Adrenergic neuron blockers: Selective alpha 1 blockers

 Non-selective beta blockers can cause a range of adverse effects, including bradycardia, hypotension, fatigue, dizziness, nausea, and constipation.
 In some cases, exacerbation of asthma or COPD, and erectile dysfunction are also reported.
 For examples, certain non-selective beta blockers, such as carvedilol, can cause edema, and sotalol can block potassium channels in the heart, leading to QT prolongation and an increased risk of torsades de pointes.

 Selective beta 1 blockers

 Selective beta 1 blockers have been shown to have an array of cardiac common side effects, comprising bradycardia, reduced exercise tolerance, hypotension, atrioventricular block, and heart failure.
 Regarding non-cardiac side effects, they can cause nausea, headache, fatigue, dry mouth, and dry eyes.
 In rare cases, confusion, memory loss, and sexual dysfunction are reported.
-Additionally, beta 1 blockers can mask hypoglycaemia-induced tachycardia in diabetic patients, potentially leading to hypoglycaemic unawareness and subsequent complications if hypoglycaemia is not treated timely.
+Additionally, beta 1 blockers can mask hypoglycaemia-induced tachycardia in diabetic patients, potentially leading to hypoglycaemic unawareness and subsequent complications if hypoglycaemia is not treated in a timely manner.
 Beta 1 blockers can also mask catecholamine-triggered neurogenic hypoglycaemic symptoms like tremors and palpitations.
 Since prolonged hypoglycaemia can cause acute brain damage, it is crucial to monitor and treat this condition promptly.